colorfulparadox/cse412-password-challenge/README.md

 ## Password Challenge Thing

-Check step3.png for an example of it working with a hashed password Also check step1.png of an example of it working in plaintext.
+Check step3.png for an example of it working with a hashed password Also check step1.png of an example of it working in plaintext. (step 1 is just a sanity check to show that I got the DB working)

 I used hashlib to hash the password: